Near the end of our Parsha, we read:

 Rabbi Dr. Gerber (ibid, page 178) writes how David HaMelech became a Torah giant without diminishing his care for his flock (of sheep) and how he smote lion and bear to rescue a single sheep which was carried away from the flock and about to be devoured.
 And we know about this act only because David revealed it to Shaul HaMelech in begging him to be permitted to do battle with Goliat.

-These same standards of inspirational leadership, unity and empathy within both Moshe Rabbeinu and David HaMelech are needed regarding bonding with one’s fellow Jews on a national level concerning collective physical and economic security, Jewish possession and ownership of the Land, Pidyan Sh’vu’im as in the cases of Jonathan Pollard, Sholom Rubashkin and the other MIAs.
-Such standards of inspirational leadership and empathy are vital and crucial as well on a local, communal level concerning no less important needs; shidduchim problems for the 30s, 40s and 50s plus as well as for Kohanim, parnossa and unemployment, spousal abuse — physical, psychological, financial and otherwise, child abuse — at home, b’derech as well as at school.
-Someone has to stand up, act and advocate for the aggrieved, for the abused, for parents of an abused child.
-Or do we let the secular lawyers do it — i.e., on “contingency” (read Retainer, Plus, Plus, Plus adnausium) totally with the expense absorbed on the heads of the aggrieved, often impoverished victims?
+These same standards of inspirational leadership and empathy within both Moshe Rabbeinu and David HaMelech are needed regarding bonding with one’s fellow Jews on a national level concerning collective physical and economic security, Jewish possession and ownership of the the Land, Pidyan Sh’vu’im as in the cases of Jonathan Pollard, Gilad Shalit and the other MIAs.
+Such standards of inspirational leadership and empathy are vital and crucial as well on a local, communal level concerning no less important needs; shidduchim problems for the 30s, 40s and 50s plus and for Kohanim accross the board, parnossa and unemployment, spousal abuse — physical, psychological, financial and otherwise, child abuse — at home, b’derech as well as at school.
+Someone has to stand up, act and advocate for the aggrieved, for the abused.
+Or do we let the secular lawyers do it — totally at the expense and on the heads of the aggrieved, often impoverished victims?

-The marks of a real Jewish leader then seem to be the attributes of inspiration, unity and empathy — inspiration as a leader by example who is thus worthy of following, a spirit of unity with the klal, and with empathy — as much for and with each Jewish brother, as with the broad Jewish national purpose.
+The marks of a real Jewish leader then seem to be both inspiration and empathy — inspiration as a leader by example worthy of following, and with empathy — as much for and with each Jewish brother, as with the broad Jewish national purpose.

-May we, the B’nai Yisrael be zocha that our brethren — the refugee families from Gush Katif be permanently settled and be made totally whole — be totally restituted for all that was stolen from them at leftist-agendized, supreme court legalized gunpoint, that our dear brethren Jonathan Pollard and Sholom Rubashkin, as well as the other MIAs be liberated alive and returned to us in ways befitting Al Kiddush Hashem.
-May we have the courage and strength to stand up and physically prevent the possibility of Chas V’Challila any future eviction of Jews from their homes and the handing of Jewish land over to anyone, let alone to enemies sworn to Israel’s and Judaism’s destruction and eradication.
+May we, the B’nai Yisrael be zocha that our brethren — the refugee families from Gush Katif be permanently settled and be made totally whole (restituted for all that was stolen from them at leftist-agendized, supreme court legalized gunpoint), that our dear brother Jonathan Pollard — incarcerated through an American travesty of justice, imprisoned now into a 26th year and only now publically appealed by an Israeli Prime Minister for his freedom — commutation of sentence, and captive Gilad Shalit, as well as the other MIAs ALL be liberated alive and returned to us in ways befitting Al Kiddush Hashem.
+May we have the courage to prevent the eviction of Jews from their homes and the handing of Jewish land over to enemies sworn to Israel’s and Judaism’s destruction and eradication.
 May we fulfill Hashem’s blueprint of B’nai Yisrael as a Unique people — an Am Segula, not to be reckoned with as with “the nations” and may we be zocha to see the Moshiach, the Ge’ula Shlaima, as Dov Shurin sings; “Ki Karov Yom Hashem V’Kol HaGoyim”, the Ultimate Redemption, bim hay v’yameinu — speedily, in our time”, — Achshav, Chik Chuk, Miyad, Etmol!!!